 A green plus sign is placed at the offset location along the route on the map.
 This is the location of the From measure value for the events.

-- In the To area, click the Method drop-down arrow and choose Length.
+- In the To section, click the Method drop-down arrow and choose Length.

-- In the To area, provide the offset value in the Length parameter and choose the units.
+- In the To section, provide the offset value in the Length parameter and choose the units.

 - Click the Select an Offset Location on the Map tool and choose a location along the route on the map.